The Best Superfoods For The Menopause Diet

 Want to know more about using phytoestrogen rich foods like soy?

 Want more recipes?
 (Like my supertonic hot chocolate, healthy fudge, weight loss pancakes, and cooling peppermint patties?
-Browse my other blogs on the best diet for menopause.
+Click the button below)

 This information is being provided to you for educational and informational purposes only.
 It is being provided to you to educate you about Chinese medicine in your diet, lifestyle, and supplements and as a self-help tool for your own use.
 It is not personalized health advice.
 This information is to be used at your own risk based on your own judgment.
 For my full Disclaimer, please go to https://danalavoielac.com/disclaimer-2/